brianshumate/vaultini/README.md

 #### Run a specific Vault version

-Vaultini tries to keep current and offer the latest available Vault Docker image version, but you can also run a specific version of Vault with the `TF_VAR_vault_version` environment variable like this:.
+Vaultini tries to keep current and offer the latest available Vault Docker image version, but you can also run a specific version of Vault with the `TF_VAR_vault_version` environment variable.

 ```shell
 TF_VAR_vault_version=1.11.0 make
 ```

-> **Tip**: Vault versions >= 1.11.0 are recommended for ideal Integrated Storage support.
+> **Tip**: Use Vault versions >= 1.11.0 for ideal Integrated Storage support.

 #### Run Vault Enterprise

-Vaultini runs the Vault community edition by default, but you can also run the Enterprise edition.
+Vaultini runs the Vault Community Edition by default, but you can also run the Enterprise edition.

+> **NOTE**:
-> **NOTE**: You must have an [Enterprise license](https://www.hashicorp.com/products/vault/pricing) to run the Vault Enterprise image.
+> You must have an [Enterprise license](https://www.hashicorp.com/products/vault/pricing) to run the Vault Enterprise image.

 Export the `TF_VAR_vault_license` environment variable with your Vault Enterprise license string as the value.
 For example: